watson-developer-cloud/visual-recognition-coreml/README.md

 8. Select 'Create Classifier'

-9. Select 'add data.'
+9. Select 'add class.' to add a new class or drop images into an existing class.
 In your project directory there is a folder called 'training images.'
 Select or drag each image zip file to add image data.

-10. Specify class name for each zip file
+10. Specify class name for each zip file and select "Create" to create a new classifier.

+11. Copy and paste the name of the classifier created (TO BE CHANGED TO POINT TO ID) into the `classifiedId` variable.

+12. Perform a clean build and run the project pointed to a device.

+13. Run the "Core ML Vision Custom" app on the device.

+14. Select or point to any image in the device or simulator.
+You should the image getting classified based on the labels you provided during training.